Shawn-Nichol/AndroidKotlinGuide/BackgroundTasks/Background Threads.md

-# Running Anroid tasks in background threads
-All android apps use a main thread to handle UI operations.
-Calling long-running operations from the main thread can lead to freezes and unrespponsiveness.
-For example, if your app makes a network request form the main thread, your app's UI is frozen until it receives the network response.
-You can create additional background threads to handle along-running operations while the main thread continues to handle UI updates.

-## Thread Pool, Creating Multiple threads
+# Thread Pool, Creating Multiple threads
 A thread pool is a managed collection of threads that runs tasks in parallel from a queue.
 New task are executed on existing thread as those threads become idle.
-To send a task to a thread pool, use the executor service interface.
+To send a task to a thread pool, use the `executor service` interface.
 Note that executor service has nothing to do with services.

 Creating threads is expensive, only create threads during app intitialization.
-Be sure to save the instance of the Executorservice either in your application class or in a dependency injection container.
+Be sure to save the instance of the `ExecutorService` either in your application class or in a dependency injection container.

+Ex.
 Thread pool that creates 4 threads.
 ```
 class MyApplication : Application() {
   val executorService: ExecutorSErvice = Executors.newFixedThreadPool(4)
 }
 ```

-## Executing on a backgorund thread
+## Executing on a background thread
 Making a network request on the main thread blocks the main thread until it receives a response.
 The OS can't call onDraw(), and the app freezes, potenially leading to an Applcaitoin Not Responding (ANR).

 Use thread pool to move the execution to a backgound thread.
 First following the principles of dependcy injection, loginRepository takes an instance of executor as opposed to executore service because it's executing code and not managing threads.